Mission & History

-Application Deadline for the 2021-2022 Sessions is Monday, December 9, 2020.
+Applications for the 2021-2022 Sessions must be submitted by Monday, December 7, 2020.

-Resumés, including a summary of relevant ballet experience, a letter of intent, and a YouTube/Vimeo link containing no more than 15 minutes of selected choreography should be emailed to:
+Applications must include a current resumé, a summary of relevant ballet experience, a letter of intent, and a YouTube/Vimeo link containing no more than 15 minutes of selected choreography.